strae2001/rtc_lock/README.md

 ### Description
-This update fixes a bug where the access control clock is powered off and lost
+This update fixes the bug where the RTC clock loses data after power loss.